Perdu/panoptiphone/README.md

 ## Install ##

-Rename config.py.example config.py, and replace CHANGEME with a random key (chose a long and random password, you won't need to remember it).
+Rename `config.py.example` to `config.py`, and replace `CHANGEME`ystem aiming at improving user awereness toward physical tracking technologies and at experimenting new privacy-preserving mechanisms. with a random key (chose a long and random password, you won't need to remember it).

 All calculation is made relatively to a database.
 You can chose to iteratively build a database out of devices you encounter, or create a database out of public datasets.
 For instance, you can download the [Sapienza dataset](https://crawdad.org/sapienza/probe-requests/20130910/) add all devices using the following command (expect a few hours):
 ```